aseriousbiz/blog/_posts/2021/2021-07-27-tweet-from-chat.md

 ![Screen Shot of @haacked running the tweet skill and Abbot creating a tweet](https://user-images.githubusercontent.com/19977/127073042-60c19aee-62d2-4bea-ad6c-7028395defcc.png)

-Here's a screenshot of me using Abbot to create a tweet.
-It's not a great tweet, [but it's out there](https://twitter.com/getAbbot/status/1419805425101279235).
+Here's a screenshot of me using Abbot to create [a tweet of one of Abbot's internationally acclaimed jokes](https://twitter.com/getAbbot/status/1419805425101279235).
+(For those who want more of Abbot's hilarity, try `@abbot joke` after installing Abbot.)

-You can also use Abbot to have your Twitter account follow and unfollow other accounts as well as reply to, like, or retweet a tweet.
+You can also use this skill to follow and unfollow other accounts as well as reply to, like, or retweet a tweet.

 ## How do I start?

 Starting is easy.
-If you don't have Abbot installed, it's a [couple of clicks to get it installed](https://ab.bot/login) (assuming you have permission to install an app into Slack, Discord, or Teams).
+If you don't have Abbot installed, it's a [couple of clicks to get it installed](https://ab.bot/login).

 Once you have Abbot installed, you can create the `tweet` skill by clicking the "Install Package" button in the [package listing for the `tweet` skill](https://ab.bot/packages/aseriousbiz/tweet).
 It's really that easy!